What is the Best Aviation Headset? Ultimate Buyers Guide

 Part Time Pilot’s choice: David Clark One-X

-Best Wireless/Bluetooth
+Best Aviation Headset for Wireless/Bluetooth

 Why would you want Bluetooth capability on your headsets?
 The Bluetooth is actually to connect to a phone or other device and not your aircraft.
 We still want to physically connect our headsets to our aircraft for reliable audio but connecting to your phone can allow you to get calls or listen to music.
 Is that safe?
 That is up to you.
 I think that it certainly can be to listen to some calming music that cuts out whenever someone wants to talk to you on the radio.
 Here are the best headsets for Bluetooth: